gearglow/ReptiliaWithATwist/The List.md

 "Oh?"
 Hermione replied.
 "How so?"

 Ginny tossed and turned for a bit, then rolled over to face Hermione.
 "Lots of ways.
 New clothes and such aside, he seems more self-assured, but also less... edgy, I guess?
 Softer around the edges, somehow.
 Kind of girly, actually.
 Not that he's ever been all that buff or anything, just..."
 She shrugged.
 "It's weird.
 I thought boys were supposed to get handsome as they got older.
-Him?
+Him, though?
 First word that comes to mind to describe him is 'pretty.'
-It's confusing, if I'm honest."
+It's confusing, honestly."

 "Still crushing on the Boy-Who-Lived, Gin?"